Rolakamin/E-Commerce-Data-Analysis/README.md

 ### Objectives

-The goal of this project is to analyze an E-commerce dataset to uncover insights related to sales performance, customer behavior, and; product profitability.
+The goal of this project is to analyze an E-commerce dataset to uncover insights related to sales performance, customer behavior, and product profitability.
 This will help improve business decision-making in areas such as inventory management, marketing strategies, and customer segmentation.

 ## Business Problems & Key Questions